Greece travel advisories

 ○ Greek Ministry of Climate Crisis and Civil Disaster Prevention (Greek, some English)

-Daily fire danger map (the closer to red the color on the map, the higher the risk)
+Daily fire risk map (the closer to red the color on the map, the higher the risk)

 https://civilprotection.gov.gr/arxeio-imerision-xartwn